pa-nik/S21_CSMA.213_assignment04/README.md

 # write code to create a logistic regression model and train it on X and y
 # then use the model to predict the label of Xnew coordinate
 ```

+**Q4.** [1 point] Use `make_blobs` function to create a set of 5 new points with 2 centers and containing 2 features each.
+Classify the new points using the Logistic Regression model trained in Q3 and print out the prediction results.